 Capital risk leads to higher returns

-Another key difference between bonds and an investment in property is that there is uncertainty surrounding the value of the investment.
-Although the value of the property is likely to go up in the long-term in line with inflation, that’s only true over periods measured in decades.
-Over shorter time periods of just a few years the value of a property is much more uncertain.
+Although the value of property is likely to go up in the long-term in line with inflation, that’s only true over periods measured in decades.
+Over shorter time periods of just a few years, the value of property is much more uncertain.

-In other words, when the value of an investment is set by the market, there is no way of knowing what the value will be in the next few years.
+In other words, when the value of an investment is set by the market (the property market or the stock market), there is no way of knowing what the value of that investment will be in the next few years.
 We can make informed estimates, but these are unlikely to be accurate.

 For example, in 1999 the average house price was £67,478 (according to Nationwide), and in 2004, just 5 years later, it was £139,027, more than twice as much.
 But if you had bought the average house in 2007 for £175,554, then 5 years later at the start of 2012 its value would have fallen to £162,722.